 Ensuring the prices of your specified products are benchmarked against all relevant competitors is a real challenge.
 Particularly when product descriptions and attributes can vary significantly across retailers.
 The accuracy of this matching process is key to the success of any pricing strategy.
 With data you can trust, you can better direct pricing decisions and negotiate with your suppliers to drive immediate value for your business.

 Connected Consumers’ ability to check prices whenever and wherever they choose using different devices has made it difficult for retailers to effectively manage their online pricing.
 To remain competitive, you must identify those pricing and promotions activities of your competitors to track.
 You need to examine your price position in the context of the market.
-You must also ensure you are basing your pricing decisions on the right data.
+You must also ensure you are basing your pricing strategy on the right data.
 But pricing decisions don’t simply end there, there are several other factors to consider that can drive your bottom line which we will explore further in our white paper.